Exertional Headache Symptoms and Treatment in Chicago

 Are your headaches brought on by physical activity, or after coughing or sneezing?
 If so, you could be suffering from primary exertional headache.
-The expert headache physicians at the Diamond Headache Clinic are skilled in diagnosing and treating this condition.
+Our headache physicians at the Diamond Headache Clinic, in Chicago, IL, are skilled in diagnosing and treating this condition.
 A comprehensive examination is necessary to rule out other conditions and help us arrive at an accurate diagnosis.
 Once we have the right diagnosis, we can offer the right treatment for your pain.

 What Are the Symptoms of Exertional Headache?